What Are Sunken Eyes? Causes and Treatments

 If you find sunken eyes staring back at you in the mirror, there are some common-sense steps you can take to get rid of them.
 These include:

-- Get more sleep - It’s important for your body as a whole and for your skin in particular that you try and adhere to a regular sleep schedule.
+- Get more sleep - It’s essential for your body and your skin to adhere to a regular sleep schedule.
 If the sunken eyes appeared after a period of sleeplessness, it's likely that simply getting enough sleep again will make them go away.

-- Raw potato - Might sound a bit far-fetched but putting thin slices of raw potato on your eyes for half an hour at a time can help sunken eyes.
+Raw potato - It might sound a bit far-fetched, but putting thin slices of raw potato on your eyes for half an hour at a time can help sunken eyes.
 The delicate skin under the eyes will soak up nutrients and help make the tissue appear more supple.

-- Cucumber - Placing a slice of raw cucumber under each eye for 20 minutes a day can help restore moisture to the skin.
+- Cucumber - Placing a slice of raw cucumber under each eye for 20 minutes daily can help restore skin moisture.
 While the overall effectiveness of cucumber slices tends to be overstated, they can provide a modest benefit if used regularly.

 - Drink more water - Proper skin care begins and ends with drinking enough water.
 Not doing so leaves your skin vulnerable to any number of conditions, including sunken eyes.